hyper-ui/core/README.md

 ## Env Requirements

 This lib depends on some features such as `Map`, `Symbol`, `array.includes` and so on.
 So, if you want to use it in some old browsers, consider including some polyfills.
-For instance, include [`hpolyfill`](https://github.com/huang2002/hpolyfill/) in your HTML:
+For instance, include [`hpolyfill`](https://github.com/huang2002/hpolyfill/) by putting one of the following script tags in your HTML: (it should be put before the script tag of this lib)

 ```html
 <!-- via jsdelivr -->